patrickbail/cubetower-dt/extracting_data.md

 * -b | --bag: Path to ROS/ROS2 bag file that will be parsed
 * -t | --topic: Name of topic from which data should be extracted
 * -n | --name: If specified, name of the outgoing saved .png or .ply files will be changed
-* -v | --visualize_path: If specified, pathmap will be visualized
+* -v | --visualize_path: If specified, path will be visualized if topic is of type Path or PoseStamped
 * -e | --export_to_json: If specified, file will not be exported to json